WangZihan-TBSI/zh-wang.top/content/publication/AEM/index.md

 summary:

 tags:
- - Triboelectric Nanogenerator
+ - Triboelectric sensor
- - Self-powered Sensor
+ - Vibration Sensing

 # Display this page in the Featured widget?
 featured: false